MSSW Application Requirements and Instructions

 • Foundations of Social Work Practice

-• Direct Practice w/ Individuals, Families, & Groups
+• Direct Practice with Individuals, Families, and Groups

 • Advocacy in Social Work Practice